NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 ## Users who already have an Okta account

-Record a vaccination (RAVS), like some other NHS services, usee Okta to sign users in securely.
+Record a vaccination (RAVS), like some other NHS services, uses Okta to sign users in securely.

 If you already have an Okta account, you will get a welcome email telling you how to log in to RAVS using your Okta username and password.